 There are a few common concerns about mobile toilets that people have.
 I will try to help and explain so you have a clearer picture when getting one.

-How Do I Clean a Bedside Commode?
+How Do I Clean a Toilet Commode Chair?

 Most commodes are easily cleaned, and the bucket should be emptied as soon as possible to eliminate odors.
-You should clean the container with a toilet brush, disinfectant and water.
+You should clean the container with a toilet brush, disinfectant, and water.
 The body of the commode should be wiped with disinfectant.

-These liners can be of great help for cleaning, because they are mess free.
-They are easily adapted into the bucket, and are waterproof.
-Afterwards, dispose of the liquid in a toilet.
+Afterward, dispose of the liquid in a toilet.
 Then pull the strings on the sides to tie the bag and dispose of it as you would of a regular diaper.

 How Much Does a Bedside Commode Cost?

-As I’ve discussed in the text, you can get a budget friendly commode for as much as $34, going up to over $200 for more premium products.
+As I’ve discussed in the text, you can get a budget-friendly commode for as much as $34, going up to over $200 for more premium products.

-Are Bedside Commodes Covered By Medicare?
+Are Bedside Commodes Covered by Medicare?